AlexVaquero19/ScrapingPythonWallpapers/README.md

 # SeleniumImagesAI
-Tanks to https://app.wombo.art/, with Python and Selenium, I created a code who generates random Wallpapers from a words array and different styles.
+Tanks to https://app.wombo.art/, with Python and Selenium, I created a code that generates random Wallpapers from a words array and different styles.